- Resumé & Bio

 In my life, I’ve done things that I’m not proud of.
 I think we all have those experiences.
-We think back on mistakes made that we would never tell anyone about and wait for the memory eraser from Sunshine of a Spotless Mind to become a reality.
-If we’re lucky we can only think back to a small handful of those moments and try to push on with our life, constantly reminding us that those momentary lapses in judgment, behavior and morality do not define who we are as a person.
+We look back on mistakes made that we would never tell anyone about and wait for the memory eraser from Sunshine of a Spotless Mind to become a reality.
+If we’re lucky we can only remember a small handful of those moments and try to push on with our life, constantly reminding ourselves that those momentary lapses in judgment, behavior and morality do not define who we are as a person.
 The other day, I had one of those life changing moments.
-A moment where you realize exactly what you’re doing at the time, but you’re too deep in your shame spiral to pull your plane out of the existential nosedive.
+A moment where you realize exactly what you’re doing at the time, but you’re too deep in your shame spiral to pull yourself out of the existential nosedive.

 Yes, my dear readers, I finally succumbed to 7-11’s Doritos Loaded Bites.

 Let me give you a bit of background on me.
 First of all, I am addicted to creativity.
 I am amazed on a near daily basis on what the human spirit can achieve with a bit of ingenuity and elbow grease.
 There truly is no limit to what our minds can create.
 Secondly: my diet is absolutely terrible.
 I basically eat like that big pig monster from Mighty Morphin Power Rangers.
 The worse it is for me, the better it tastes.
 I am no stranger to the hurdle of “meat sweats” that can take you down in the middle of Plate 3 at bd’s Mongolian Grill.
 Five Guys is my mecca and I would gladly have them cater a close family member’s funeral.
 I basically have to work out several times a week so I don’t go full Brando in The Island of Dr. Moreau.